ghall89/ghall.space/src/content/blog/2024/my-terminal-setup.md

 ### The Basics

 To start off, let's look at the basic setup.
-Though macOS comes with the built-in Terminal.app I mentioned earlier, I prefer to use an app called iTerm 2(https://iterm2.com).
+Though macOS comes with the built-in Terminal.app I mentioned earlier, I prefer to use an app called [iTerm 2](https://iterm2.com).
 There are a lot of alternative terminal emulators out there, and I've tried most of them, but I keep coming back to iTerm because it just feels at home on the Mac in the way Warp, Alacritty, and the like, just don't.

 For the shell itself, I use ZSH, which is what ships by default on Mac.
 I'll admit I'm not sure what the pros and cons are versus something like Bash, but it works for me.
 I also use [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) for an extra level of customization.